wojciesh/YouTube-Anti-Anti-Adblock/README.md

 1. Go to `chrome://extensions/`
 2. Enable `Developer mode`
-3. Click `Load unpacked extension...`
-4. Select zip file with the extension
+3. Drag'n'drop zip file with the Extension to the page

 ## Usage